rubyonracetracks/rails-neutrino-docu/docs/chapter05.md

 * In your browser, visit your new URL.
 You will again see the initial Heroku splash screen.
 * To see which Heroku project you are currently configured to push to, enter the command "git remote -v".
 * Deploy your app by entering the command "sh heroku.sh".
+* When the deployment process has finished, refresh the browser tab that has your app's Heroku URL.
+Now your app has replaced the Heroku splash screen.
 * Enter the following commands:
 ```
 git add .